FrankHossfeld/sema4g/README.md

 In case that all commands finished without errors the `onSuccess`-method of the FinalCommand is called.

 #### Execute the context
-To execute the context, you have to build the context by calling the `build`-method and then call the `run`-method.
+To execute the context, you have to build the context by calling the `build`-method and then call the `run`-method to run the context.

 Example:
 ```Java